-September 15- October 15 is National Latinx Heritage Month (also known as National Hispanic Heritage Month), a time to pay tribute to the remarkable stories and enriching contributions of Latinx Americans.
-From literary powerhouses to investigative journalists, these motivational speakers educate, connect, and inspire audiences on the Latino/a experience.
-Contact us for more information about bringing one of these Latinx Heritage Month speakers to your school, library, business, or association to celebrate Latinx Heritage Month.
+September 15- October 15 is Latine and Hispanic Heritage Month (also known as National Hispanic Heritage Month), a time to pay tribute to the remarkable stories and enriching contributions of Latinx and Hispanic Americans.
+From literary powerhouses to investigative journalists, these motivational speakers educate, connect, and inspire audiences.
+Contact us for more information about bringing one of these Latine and Hispanic Heritage Month speakers to your school, library, business, or association to celebrate.

 Cristina Henríquez

-Cristina Henríquez is the author of the widely acclaimed novel The Book of Unknown Americans, which has been called “a flawlessly written book about immigration.”
-She brings to life the human stories behind the ongoing immigration debate through her characters.
-Inspired by the true stories of her family and neighbors’ journeys to America, she speaks about identity, immigration narratives, and the writing process with a variety of audiences.
+Cristina Henríquez is the author of the widely acclaimed novel The Book of Unknown Americans, which has been called, “a flawlessly written book about immigration,” and, most recently, The Great Divide, a TODAY show Read with Jenna Book Club pick.
+Henríquez brings to life the varied human stories behind the ongoing debate about immigration through the eyes of characters from all over Latin America.
+She speaks about identity and the immigrant experience as well as the craft and nature of the writing process.

 Cristina Henríquez